usnistgov/800-63-3/sp800-63b/sec4_aal.md

 FIPS 140 requirements are satisfied by [[FIPS 140-2]](#FIPS140-2) or newer revisions.

-[Table 4-1](#63bSec4-Table1) lists strict adherence to M-04-04 Level of Assurance, mapping the corresponding Authenticator Assurance Levels.
+[Table 4-1](#63bSec4-Table1) lists strict adherence to M-04-04 Level of Assurance, mapping the corresponding AALs.

 <a name="63bSec4-Table1"></a>